Welcome Home, Johnnies! The Office of Residence Life is excited you have decided to live with us in University housing this Fall!

 To learn more about microfridges, please view this informational video or visit www.mymicrofridge.com.
 To contact by phone, their call center can be reached at 800-525-7307.
 Donovan Hall rooms do not have microwaves and refrigerators.
 All students who rented from University Logistics last year will receive an automatic $10 discount for a repeat order.

-Please note that St. John’s does not take responsibility or liability for these places but offers them only as some possible suggestions.
+Please note that St. John’s does not take responsibility or liability for these services but offers them only as some possible suggestions.

 You are about to move into a new home, so you need to bring necessities and a few items to make your stay in campus housing more comfortable and enjoyable.
 We hope these lists of Things You Can Bring and Things You Cannot Bring help you make informed decisions about what to pack.